 - Paul says to the Philippian believers that his goal (and ours) is to “be found in him, not having a righteousness of [our] own that comes from the law, but that which is through faith in Christ—the righteousness that comes from God and is by faith” (Philip.
 3:9).
 We need more than a tabula rasa; we need explicit moral righteousness and perfect obedience.
 Christ’s life of righteousness provides that.

 As sinners by nature and by choice we are morally indebted to God and impoverished of means in reconciling ourselves to him.
 Therefore, we must have someone stand in our stead.
-It is not just the death of Christ but also the life of Christ that is charged to our account of debt (Rom.
+It is not just the death of Christ but also the life of Christ that is charged to our account (Rom.
 5:19).
 The sufferings Jesus endured throughout his entire life and that culminate in his death were part of his obedience and are the very means by which he fulfilled the will of God for us (Heb.
 12:2-3).
 Because Christ’s life is credited to our account we can say with Paul “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Gal 2:20).

 Second, I want to highlight a point brought out by Article XXXI, namely “there is none other satisfaction for sin, but that alone.”

 We live in a religiously, morally, and culturally diverse society that is increasingly secular in adopting a full-on moral and intellectual relativism—the notion that there is no one right way to believe, behave, or be.
 I’ll just say a couple things that are practical in nature but deserve much more substantiation.

 - No other religious leader was fully God and fully human (Philip 2:5-8).